Walking a Conscious Spiritual Path

 It is found in how we live.

 Spirituality for us is not a set of beliefs, a way to dress or behave, but rather an orientation of curiosity and wonder at life and our consciousness.
+Willingness to stay with the experience even through discomfort is then of service to deeper personal truth emerging.

 Beyond Peak Experiences